LSOS: Line-search Second-Order Stochastic optimization methods for nonconvex finite sums: An L-BFGS version of LSOS

 and, after updating the iterate, we set

-As in SVRG, the set $ \{1,\ldots,N\} $ is partitioned into a fixed-number $n_b$ of random mini-batches which are used in order.
-One advantage of SAGA over SVRG is that it only requires a full gradient computation at the beginning of the algorithm, while SVRG requires a full gradient evaluation each $n_b$ iterations.
+As in SVRG, the set $ \mN $ is partitioned into a fixed-number $n_b$ of random mini-batches which are used in order.
+However, SAGA only requires a full gradient computation at the beginning of the algorithm, while SVRG requires a full gradient evaluation every $n_b$ iterations.
+Note that the SAGA gradient estimate satisfies the first part of Assumption~\ref{ass:gradient} (gradient unbiasedness).
+Furthermore, by \cite[Lemma~13]{horvath:2019}, it also satisfies the second part of Assumption~\ref{ass:gradient} (variance boundedness) if the iterates are bounded.

+The resulting method, named LSOS-BFGS, is reported in Algorithm~\ref{alg:LSOS-BFGS}.
+Note that the first L-BFGS update pair is available after the first $2 l$ iterations, and following~\cite{byrd:2016} we take $\bd_k = -\bg(\bx_k)$ for the first $2 l$ iterations.

-\begin{remark} By assuming that all the $\phi_i$'s have Lipschitz-continuous gradients with Lipschitz constant $\bar L$, we have that the gradient estimates $\bg_{\mN_k}(\bx)$ and $\bg^{\mathrm{SAGA}}_{\mN_k}(\bx)$ are Lipschitz continuous with the same Lipschitz constant. \end{remark}
+\begin{remark} By assuming that all the functions $\phi_i$ have Lipschitz-continuous gradients with Lipschitz constant bounded from above by $L$, we have that the gradient estimate $\bg^{\mathrm{SAGA}}_{\mN_k}(\bx)$ is Lipschitz continuous with Lipschitz constant bounded from above by $L$. \end{remark}

-Our algorithmic framework for objective functions of the form~\eqref{eqn:finite_sum} is called LSOS-FS (where FS stands for Finite Sums) and is outlined in \cref{LSOS-FS}.
-For the sake of generality, we refer to generic gradient and Hessian approximations, denoted $\bg(\bx_k)$ and $B(\bx_k)$, respectively.
-We consider the possibility of introducing inexactness in the computation of the direction

-even if for the L-BFGS strategy mentioned above, where $H_k = B(\bx_k)^{-1}$, the direction can be computed exactly by a matrix-vector product with $H_k$.